cregox/cregox.github.io/pages/android-chrome-flags.md

 Enables the Chrome Sharing Hub/custom share sheet. – Android

 #chrome-sharing-hub

+Enables live page sharing of offline pages
+Enables to share current loaded page as offline page by saving as MHTML first. – Android

+#offline-pages-live-page-sharing

+Enable offering upload of Autofilled credit cards Enables a new option to upload credit cards to Google Payments for sync to all Chrome devices. – Mac, Windows, Linux, Chrome OS, Android

+#enable-autofill-credit-card-upload

 Omnibox rich entity suggestions
 Display entity suggestions using images and an enhanced layout; showing more context and descriptive text about the entity. – Mac, Windows, Linux, Chrome OS, Android